 About

-My background in data science, mechanical engineering, and biomedical engineering provides a unique skill set for solving problems.
+My background in data science, machine learning, mechanical engineering, and biomedical engineering provides a

-I am particularly interested in computer vision and natural language processing challenges.
+unique problem-solving skill set.
+I am particularly interested in computer vision and natural language processing

-requires a combination of skills from computer science, mechanical engineering, and biomedical engineering.
+This multi-disciplinary research involved skills in computer science, mechanical engineering, and biomedical engineering.

 Hobbies